-- (1) In case submitting by hand, it is recommended that the applicant him/herself brings the documents - (2) When sending by mail, it must reach the Office no later than 4:00 p.m, July 15 (Tue.), 2008 (June 17 (Tue.) for applicants to the Dept. of Computer Science and Mathematical Informatics who wish to take an oral examination) by registered mail. - (3) Admission tickets will be sent to the applicants by mail.
+- (1) In case submitting by hand, it is recommended that the applicant him/herself brings the documents - (2) When sending by mail, it must reach the Office no later than 4:00 p.m, January 20 (Tue.), 2009 by registered mail. - (3) Admission tickets will be sent to the applicants by mail.
 (If the ticket does not arrive until two days before the examination, please confirm it with the Academic and Students Affairs Section of the Graduate School of Information Science.) - (4) Be careful not to submit incomplete application documents since they will not be accepted. - (5) After an application has been filed, we will not allow any changes to application documents, nor refund examination fees.